德州儀器 (TXN) 2024 Q1 法說會逐字稿

 Dave Pahl - Head of IR & VP

 • Sure, yes.
 Thanks, Tom, for that question.
 And I would say no change over the last couple of months.
 But I think, certainly, over the last few years, there's many things that are changing in China.
 We've got very competent local competitors there as well as there's subsidized capacity going in place.
-And when you compare that to 5 or 10 years ago, is it harder to compete there?
+And when you compare that to five or 10 years ago, is it harder to compete there?
 It certainly is.
 But again, I would not describe that as a competitive landscape that's changing overnight.
 And we've talked about that for some years.

 • So China is an important market for us.
 That -- it continues to be a growing market.
 And we can and will compete there to support our customers.
 So our competitive advantages, whether that's our manufacturing and technology, the breadth of the portfolio, the reach of the markets, all serve us very, very well in China.
 Do you have a follow-on?